Ewelina04/ScoobyDoo/README.md

 # ScoobyDoo
-Project 2 - Human Computer Communication lab
-Game with the use of EEG signal
+Project 2 - Human Computer Communication lab - game with the use of EEG signal